 - Effects Plot Plots the relationship between each of the Predictors and the Outcome.

 - OPTIONAL: Select the desired Missing Data treatment.
 (See Missing Data Options).

 - OPTIONAL: Select Variable names to display variable names in the output instead of labels.

 - OPTIONAL: Select Correction.
 Choose between None (the default), False Discovery Rate, Bonferroni.
 This is the multiple comparisons correction applied when computing the p-values of the post-hoc comparisons.

 - OPTIONAL: Select Stack data to stack the input data prior to analysis.
 Stacking can be desirable when each individual in the data set has multiple cases and an aggregate model is desired.
+See requirements below.